About the legislation

-The following information provides a summary of amendments to the Ozone Acts that are currently being considered by the Parliament.
+The following information provides a summary of amendments to the Ozone Acts that are currently being considered or have recently been passed by the Parliament.

 - Narrow the scope of the current HCFC and CFC refrigeration and air conditioning equipment ban.
-When the amendments come into force, the ban will cover HCFC or CFC refrigeration and air conditioning equipment that operates using only these gases.
+Equipment that is designed to operate by using HFCs but that may also operate using HCFCs or CFCs will no longer be banned.
 Further information on the current ban.

 - Move the requirement to provide quarterly reports where no imports have been made from licence conditions to the Act.
 The detailed requirements for these reports will be set out in the regulations.
-Until the regulations are made, reporting should comply with the current reporting requirements.
+Until the regulations are made, reporting should be completed using the current reporting requirements.

 - Simplify the process of surrendering an import, manufacture or export licence.